Understanding Author Promotion vs. Book Marketing For New Authors

 But promoting a book continuously can often lead to your online contacts becoming ad-blind to your book marketing plan.
 This is why author promotion can be beneficial.

-Book promotion or a book marketing plan is about trying to sell your book, the title, the cover, and reviews.
+Book promotion or a book marketing plan is about selling your book using, the title, the cover, and reviews.

 With book promotion, you want people to think, “Hey, this book looks interesting; I might buy it.”